5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/home.rst

 Credits
 -------

 * Renaud "Wolf" Roquefort has written the first extensive documentation.
-This wiki is an enhanced copy of it - and would have felt too overwhelming if there would not have been such a great source.
+This manual is an enhanced copy of it - and would have felt too overwhelming if there would not have been such a great source.
 The acknowledgements in Wolf's original work are as follows: "I would like to thank everyone who helped me on this project.
 My first words of thanks go to S. "VooDoo3" Liakos, who gave me the idea of the manual in the first place, and for being a supportive friend.
 I am not certain this manual would exist without him.
 I thank I. "Interce" Klimov, 5H1N0B1 and CUDA22 as well for their support during the creation of this manual.
 Thank you to all who did changes and improvements to this manual, or pointed out things to modify: Legoboyvdlp, Rudolf, CUDA22, Reaper, and 5H1N0B1 himself."

 * The authors of the model: Helijah (3D), 5H1N0B1 (Weapons, Systems), Richard Harrison (FDM), Leto, Josh Davidson (FCS/FBW/Autopilot), hardball, Domokos Juttner (Rudolf), F-Sig, J Maverick 16, legoboyvdlp, onox, ravenclaw_007, Niall "Salmon" Roe, Marsdolphin, R. "Wolf" Roquefort, Rick Gruber-Riemer